ansys/DevRelDocs/2024R2_Test/Discovery-style-guide-24-r2/icons.md

 ![Shape, polygon Description automatically generated](media/cc6f0519be993f730b0d16a12c2d0325.png)

-Figure 31: Example of Deviating from the Grid to Improve an Icon
+Figure 31: Example of Deviating from the Grid to Improve an icon

 #### Themes and Icon Colors